-I respected Tony Benn for his gutsiness in challenging the status quo, standing up for the underdog, the poor and oppressed, and for doing what I learned to do in my home country of Australia: calling a spade a spade.
+I respected Tony Benn for his gutsiness in challenging the status quo, standing up for the underdog, the poor and oppressed, and for doing what I learned to do in my home country of Australia: to ‘call a spade a spade’.

-There are three parts to this interview, and if your time is short, I recommend watching the third part, for you will see a side of Hussein that was rarely, if ever, presented in mainstream media.
+The following interview with Saddam Hussein is divided into three parts.
+If your time is short, I recommend watching the third part (see top left corner to select), for you will see a side of Hussein that was rarely, if ever, presented in mainstream media.

-With the death of Tony Benn the world has lost a huge voice for peace, for civility, humility, reason, diplomacy…all expressed with passion.
+With Tony Benn’s passing, the world has lost a huge voice for peace, for civility, humility, reason, diplomacy – all expressed with passion.
 The man was so alive and vital.

 “Tony Benn spoke his mind and spoke up for his values.
 Whether you agreed with him or disagreed with him, everyone knew where he stood and what he stood for.